Join our fixed departure treks.

 To visit Nepal, you need a valid passport and a visa.
 You can quickly get an arrival visa at entry points or Kathmandu's Tribhuvan International Airport.
 However, some people need a permit before they come, so it's good to check with the nearest Nepalese embassy.

-Some nationalities that don't get visas from immigration entry points in Nepal are Nigeria, Iraq, Ghana, Afghanistan, Swaziland, Zimbabwe, Somalia, Palestine, and Ethiopia.
+Some nationalities that don't receive visas at immigration entry points in Nepal include Nigeria, Iraq, Ghana, Afghanistan, Swaziland, Zimbabwe, Somalia, Palestine, and Ethiopia.

 Types of visas, as in the table below:

 If you're coming for business, you can get a suitable visa for up to 5 years.
 The fee depends on how much money you're investing.
-If you invest less than 10 million Nepalese rupees, it's $35 per month, $400 per year, or $1000 for five years.
+If you invest less than 10 million Nepalese rupees, it's $35 per month, $400 per year, or $ 1,000 for 5 years.
 If you invest more, the fees are lower; if you invest more than 100 million Nepalese rupees, you don't have to pay any fees.

-TIMS and permits are compulsory to travel to the Langtang region or visit the Langtang Valley Trekking permits include the TIMS card and the Langtang National Park permit.
-You can get these permits in Kathmandu from registered trekking companies according to amendment Rule of Nepal Government
+TIMS and permits are compulsory to travel to the Langtang region or visit the Langtang Valley.
+Trekking permits include the TIMS card and the Langtang National Park permit.
+You can get these permits in Kathmandu from registered trekking companies according to the amendment Rule of the Nepal Government

-The Langtang National Park permits foreigners 3000 Rs per person, which is $26$ in equivalent.
+The Langtang National Park charges foreigners 3000 Rs per person, which is $ 26 in equivalent.

 The Langtang National Park permit for Indians is 1500 RS per person, and the TIMS is 600 RS per person.